andyguwc/airflow-resources/aws-notes/6-network & security/network/vpc_security_group.md

 # VPC

+Virtual Private Cloud - which you place AWS resources and have full control over who have access

 ## Concepts
 https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html

 Amazon VPC is the networking layer for Amazon EC2.
-If you're new to Amazon EC2, see What is Amazon EC2? in the Amazon EC2 User Guide for Linux Instances to get a brief overview.

 The following are the key concepts for VPCs: